Best Diet Plan For Marathon Runners

 Proteins:

-Considering the importance of muscle growth and protein intake in runners, it is not surprising to note the difference in protein intake of a runner and non-runner.
-The daily requirement of proteins is about 25 to 75 percent higher in runners as compared to people with a sedentary lifestyle.
+Considering the importance of muscle growth and protein intake in runners, it is not surprising to note the difference in protein intake between a runner and a non-runner.
+The daily requirement of proteins is about 25 to 75 per cent higher in runners as compared to people with a sedentary lifestyle.
 This is approximately equal to 200g of chicken a day.

 Sources of proteins: